JiggyStardust/cub3D/saara_working_diary.md

 Last commit:
 - Commented out in cub3d.c are different implementations for movement and draw_player using mlx_put_pixel.
 Right now its instead drawing and moving multiple points on walls, so totally not working properly.
 Will continue on monday (3.3.)

+TO DO:
+Make moving and rendering of minimap work on a basic level and pull from main and adjust bonus to use parsings output.